-- Level 1 inputs include quoted prices for identical instruments and are the most observable, - Level 2 inputs include quoted prices for similar instruments and observable inputs such as interest rates and yield curves, and - Level 3 inputs include data not observable in the market and reflect management judgment about the assumptions market participants would use in pricing the instrument.
+• Level 1 - inputs include quoted prices for identical instruments and are the most observable,

+• Level 2 - inputs include quoted prices for similar instruments and observable inputs such as interest rates and yield curves, and

+• Level 3 - inputs include data not observable in the market and reflect management judgment about the assumptions market participants would use in pricing the instrument.

-The fair value of each class of the Offered Notes is categorized within Level 2 of the hierarchy, reflecting the use of inputs derived from prices for similar instruments.
-The fair value of each class of the Offered Notes is assumed to be equal to the product of the "Price to Public" for such class (as shown on the cover page of this prospectus) and the initial principal amount of such class of Offered Notes.
-The fair value of the Class B Notes is categorized within Level 3 of the hierarchy as inputs to such fair value calculation are generally not observable, and is assumed to be equal to the initial principal amount of such class of Notes.
+The fair value of the Notes is categorized within Level 2 of the hierarchy, reflecting the use of inputs derived from prices for similar instruments.
+The fair value of each class of the Notes is assumed to be equal to the product of the "Price to Public" for such class (as shown on the cover page of this prospectus) and the initial principal amount of such class of Notes.
 The interest rate for each class of Notes is shown on the cover page of this prospectus.

-The fair value of the Certificates is also categorized within Level 3 of the hierarchy as inputs to the fair value calculation are generally not observable.
+The fair value of the Certificates is categorized within Level 3 of the hierarchy as inputs to the fair value calculation are generally not observable.
 To calculate the fair value of the Certificates, World Omni utilized a valuation model.
 This model forecasts future cash flows from the pool of leases and leased vehicles, the interest and principal payments on each class of Notes and the servicing fee.
 The resulting cash flows to the Certificates are discounted to present value based on a discount rate that reflects the credit exposure to these cash flows and current market interest rates.
 In completing these calculations, World Omni made the following assumptions:

 - Except as otherwise described in the following bullets, cash flows for the leases and leased vehicles are calculated using the assumptions as described in "Prepayment and Yield Considerations-Weighted Average Life of the Securities." - The initial principal amount of the Notes is as set forth on the cover page of this prospectus. - Interest accrues on the Notes at the rates set forth on the cover page of this prospectus.
-In determining the interest payments on the floating rate Class A-2b Notes, the SOFR Rate is assumed to reset consistent with the applicable forward rate curve as of May 16, 2023, and no Benchmark Transition Event has occurred. - Leases prepay at an ABS rate using a 75% Prepayment Assumption as described in "Prepayment and Yield Considerations-Weighted Average Life of the Securities" and proceeds related to prepayments equal the Securitization Value. - Retained and returned vehicles are assumed to have a residual value loss of 0% based upon the Base Residual Value. - Residual losses are applied to those leases that do not prepay or default. - A projected gross default rate as a percentage of the aggregate Securitization Value as of the Actual Cutoff Date of 1.70%, which will assume 40% of losses occur in the first year after the Closing Date, 45% of losses occur in the second year after the Closing Date, and 15% of losses occur in the third year after the Closing Date, and that the losses are distributed equally within each such year. - The recovery rate on charged-off leases is 50% of the Securitization Value of such charged-off leases, and the time to recovery is 90 days. - The vehicle turn-in rate on the Units is 100% with no residual lag. - Cash flows distributable to the holders of the Certificates are discounted at 12%.

-• The Exchange Note remains outstanding until maturity and the Servicer does not exercise its clean up call option to purchase the Exchange Note.
+In determining the interest payments on the floating rate Class A-2b Notes, the SOFR Rate is assumed to reset consistent with the applicable forward rate curve as of March 4, 2025, and no Benchmark Transition Event has occurred. - Leases prepay at an ABS rate using a 75% Prepayment Assumption as described in "Prepayment and Yield Considerations-Weighted Average Life of the Securities" and proceeds related to prepayments equal the Securitization Value. - Retained and returned vehicles are assumed to have a residual value loss of 0% based upon the Base Residual Value. - Residual losses are applied to those leases that do not prepay or default. - A projected gross default rate as a percentage of the aggregate Securitization Value as of the Actual Cutoff Date of 1.00%, which will assume 40% of losses occur in the first year after the Closing Date, 45% of losses occur in the second year after the Closing Date, and 15% of losses occur in the third year after the Closing Date, and that the losses are distributed equally within each such year. - The recovery rate on charged-off leases is 50% of the Securitization Value of such charged-off leases, and the time to recovery is 90 days. - The vehicle turn-in rate on the Units is 100% with no residual lag. - Cash flows distributable to the holders of the Certificates are discounted at 13%. - The Exchange Note remains outstanding until maturity and the Servicer does not exercise its clean up call option to purchase the Exchange Note.